Cumulocity-IoT/oee-simulators/simulators/README.md

 The creation of profiles can be configured using the Tenant Options on the given Cumulocity tenant.
 See the [Cumulocity REST API](https://cumulocity.com/api/10.14.0/#tag/Options) documentation for details.
 The Tenant Options must use the category: "simulators"

 Some Options can be configured:
-- CREATE_PROFILES - holds a string with 'CREATE' or 'CREATE_IF_NOT_EXISTS' to indicate if the profiles should be overwritten or only created if they not already exist.
-Default: 'CREATE_IF_NOT_EXISTS'
-- CREATE_PROFILES_ARGUMENTS - can be used to set a string that is passed down as arguments to the profile creation script [Execution from command line / CLI arguments](#execution-from-command-line).
-- CREATE_ASSET_HIERARCHY - holds a boolean with 'true' or 'false' to indicate whether the Simulator should create the asset hierarchy for OEE.
-If set to true it will create one SITE with one LINE that holds all devices and their profiles.
-Default: 'false'
 - LOG_LEVEL - sets the used logging-level of the simulator.
 Choose between INFO and DEBUG.
 DEBUG does give a more detailed output of the Simulator's configuration and decisions.
 Default: 'INFO'
-- DELETE_PROFILES - Holds a boolean either 'True' or 'False' to indicate whether OEE_Profiles created by the simulator should be deleted beforehand.

 Note: A profile will be created and activated only if no other profiles are already defined for the particular device.